DeesseFortuna/yt2mega/README.md

 ### aria2c with youtube-dl (thanks, [tobbez](https://github.com/tobbez))

-aria2c allows youtube-dl to optimize download speed with parallel segmented files.
-To use it, simply run the following either line by line or in a script:
+The following commands allow youtube-dl to optimize download speed with parallel segmented files using [aria2](https://github.com/aria2/aria2), run them a line at a time or via script:

 ```
 mkdir -p ~/.config/youtube-dl/